Alexandru C. Telea

 source code analysis (reverse engineering, program comprehension, fact extraction and querying)

-interactive systems design (visual application builders, visual exploration techniques)
+interactive systems design (visual exploration techniques, interaction and animation in visualization)

 Publications (updated once/month)